NCU-CC/Activity-Service/activity-server/README.md

 ## Activity-Server
-This is a restful web service written in Java
+A restful web service written in Java

 ## Dependencies
 - Spring 4.1